numba/numba/docs/source/extending/overloading-guide.rst

-* The Numba implementation should match the NumPy implementation as closely as feasible with respect to accepted types, arguments, raised exceptions and runtime (Big-O / Landau order).
+* The Numba implementation should match the NumPy implementation as closely as feasible with respect to accepted types, arguments, raised exceptions and algorithmic complexity (Big-O / Landau order).

-* When implementing supported argument types, bear in mind that---thanks to duck typing---NumPy does tend to accept a multitude of argument types beyond NumPy arrays such as scalar, list, tuple, set, iterator, generator etc..
-So you will need to account for that during type inference and subsequently as part of the tests.
+* When implementing supported argument types, bear in mind that, due to duck typing, NumPy does tend to accept a multitude of argument types beyond NumPy arrays such as scalar, list, tuple, set, iterator, generator etc.
+  You will need to account for that during type inference and subsequently as part of the tests.

-* A NumPy function may return a scalar, array or a data structure which matches one of its inputs - so you need to watch out for type unification problems and dispatch to appropriate implementations.
-For example, ``np.corrcoef`` may return an array or a scalar depending on it's inputs.
+* A NumPy function may return a scalar, array or a data structure which matches one of its inputs, you need to watch be aware of type unification problems and dispatch to appropriate implementations.
+For example, ``np.corrcoef`` may return an array or a scalar depending on its inputs.

 * If you are implementing a new function, you should always update the `documentation
   <http://numba.pydata.org/numba-doc/latest/reference/numpysupported.html>`_.
-  The sources can be found in `docs/source/reference/numpysupported.rst``.
+  The sources can be found in ``docs/source/reference/numpysupported.rst``.
 Be sure to mention any limitations that your implementation has, e.g. no support for the ``axis`` keyword.